mcyaputra/Car-Sales-Prediction-using-Classification-Machine-Learning/README.md

 5. Automated hyperparameter tuning
 6. Features importance

-The experiments are broken down into 6 python notebooks, each notebook will use 1 algorithm containing its own data cleaning, data preparation, feature engineering, training, testing processes.

 We will use CRISP-DM framework to provide a more structured approach to tackle this project, properly documents every step taken and stay focused and organized on our objectives throughout the process.

 Six major phases of CRISP-DM: